kk890528/Agent-of-discord/README.md

 This project had three main components that can be found in different subdirectories within this repository:

-- model: the code of theoretical & computational model that is at the core of this project.
+- model: the python code and pseudocode of theoretical & computational model that is at the core of this project.
 - graphs: the graphs in the paper.